unkyulee/micro-journal/micro-journal-rev-2-revamp/build-guide.md

 # Connecting EC11 Rotary encoder to the keyboard controller

 Position the EC11 encoders as it would be installed inside the enclosure.
 Long wire will go on the left hand side.
 Short wire will on the right hand side.
 Make the three pin facing top.

+Firstly, merge the button wire (which doesn't have diode) from both EC11 and solder it to Keyboard controller pin 18.
+After that solder the Rotary pins to the keyboard controller.
+Be careful with the left and right rotary.
+The EC11 on the left will have a long wire, and the right EC11 will have short wires.

+Once all the wiring to keyboard controller is done.
+There should be diode that is remaining that hasn't been soldered yet.
+This diode connects to the keyboard PCB.
+There should be 5th pin and 16th pin that has extra wires coming out from the keyboard PCB.
+Those wires then should be solder to the EC11 button pin with diode.

+Please, refer to the following table to get precise mapping to the pins and wiring.

 <img src="build/build_007.png" width="600">